ianwild/qsl/doc/implementation.md

 garbage collector to "slide" bodies down, to keep the free space contiguous.

-Temporary buffers (for I/O, the call stack, working space for the compiler) are allocated in the same way as normal user objects, but are released when no longer needed.
+Temporary buffers (for I/O, the environment stack for lexical bindings, working space for the compiler) are allocated in the same way as normal user objects, but are released when no longer needed.

 Built-in functions (`fn_*`) take a single parameter, `uint8_t *argc`, where `argc` indicates how many arguments `interpret_bytecodes()` has